AkshaySadhu/Essential-Algorithms/README.md

 # Essential-Algorithms
-Essential Algorithms: A Practical Approach To Computer Algorithms by Rod Stephns.
+Essential Algorithms: A Practical Approach To Computer Algorithms by Rod Stephens.